-Not all CoQ10 supplements are created equally and there are many factors to consider when adding anything new to your dog’s regimen, whether vitamins, supplements, or food.
 There are certain things to look for in a CoQ10 supplement and dosage to consider as well.
-We’re here to explain the benefits of CoQ10 in easy-to-understand terms so that you can facilitate an open conversation with your dog’s veterinarian and learn if CoQ10 for dogs is beneficial for heart disease.
+We’ll explain the benefits of CoQ10 in easy-to-understand terms so that you can facilitate an open conversation with your dog’s veterinarian first.

-I think of CoQ10 as a boost of oxygen to my dog’s cells and in turn, the cells behave more appropriately in support of my dog’s heart and other organs.
+I liken CoQ10 to a boost of oxygen to my dog’s cells and in turn, the cells behave more appropriately in support of my dog’s heart and other organs.

 Dr. Jean Dodds writes in her book, Canine Nutrigenomics, that some of the most well-researched nutrients to benefit your dog’s heart health include coenzyme Q10.